• Home

 DIY Faux Card Catalog (AKA: Easy IKEA Dresser Hack!)

-We tackled yet another simple IKEA dresser hack to create a faux card catalog cabinet for our nursery closet.
-The end result is adorable and SO easy, so I’m sharing all of the details on how to do it today!
+We tackled yet another simple IKEA dresser hack!
+We created a faux card catalog dresser for our nursery closet.
+The end result is adorable and SO easy.
+I’m sharing all of the details on how to do it today!

-Can I just tell you that I have been wanting to tackle a faux card catalog project for years now, y’all.
+I have been wanting to tackle a faux card catalog project for years now.
 Years!
-It’s been on my project-to-do-list for as long as I can remember, so when Corey mentioned wanting to do a dresser in the closet for the nursery, I knew right away that we had to make it a faux card catalog.
+It’s been on my project-to-do-list for as long as I can remember.
+So, when Corey mentioned wanting to do a dresser in the closet for the nursery, I knew right away that we had to make it a faux card catalog.

 This little dresser started off as a plain old IKEA Tarva dresser – yes, the same dresser we’ve already used once in this nursery!
 I love a good IKEA dresser hack, and this one is really the perfect size, perfect price point, and perfect style for the project – so why not?!